Skip to content

 Built-in Commands

 Registered in every Terminal by registerBuiltins().
-Cannot be removed (but can be shadowed).
+Cannot be removed or shadowed.

 help - Show help